mobiusklein/glypy/README.md

 2. Add, remove, and modify these structures to alter glycan properties.
 3. Identify substructures and motifs, classifying glycans.
 4. Score structural similarities with one of several ordering and comparator methods.
-6. Plot tree structures with Matplotlib, rendering against any viable backend using configurable symbol nomenclature, such as Consortium for Functional Glycomics (CFG).
+6. Plot tree structures with Matplotlib, rendering against any viable backend using configurable symbol nomenclature, such as Consortium for Functional Glycomics (CFG) or IUPAC text.
 Specialized SVG labeling for better web-interactivity.

 ### Example Cases
 3. Calculate the mass of a native or derivatized glycan.